ferngndo/ferngndo/README.md

 - 🤖 I'm starting in Python, R and PostGresSQL.

-- 🕊️ my aspiration in life is to manage to have a comfortable life.
+- 🕊️ My aspiration in life is to manage to have a comfortable life.